 - Write a killer product title and description

-- Organise your shipping system
+- Organize your shipping system

 - Promote your Etsy Shop

 Obviously, if you’re reading this, you have an idea of what you’d like to sell in your Etsy shop.
 Even if you don’t know the specific item, you’ll know the category.
-For example, you might know you want to sell party supplies or maybe digital prints but not necessary the specific products.
+For example, you might know you want to sell party supplies or maybe digital prints but not necessarily the specific products.

 Once you know the category, jump onto Craftcount.

 Craftcount showcases the top Etsy shops based on category or country.
 Select the appropriate category and check out the Etsy shops belonging to each of the top sellers.
 While you’re looking, keep the following questions in mind:

 - How do they lay out their product descriptions?

 - Can you pick the keywords they’re targeting?